robert-todora/pathhunter/README.md

 ## Responsible use

 Only run this against systems you own or have explicit written permission to test.
-Unauthorized scanning of systems you don't control may violate computer-misuse laws in your jurisdiction.

 ## License